 Filling: The filling wasn't sweet enough for my liking.
 Actually, it didn't have much flavor at all.

 Any weird ingredients: The butter in the crust is listed as a butter blend with shortening and palm oil.

 Would people be bummed if I brought this as my contribution to a holiday party?
 Yes.

 Overall impression: Short of an apocalypse that lead to a world-wide pumpkin pie shortage, I would never serve this pie.
-It actually made me sad thinking of people who might have to eat this as their lone dessert option.
+It seriously made me sad thinking of people who might have to eat this as their lone dessert option.
 Between the overly greasy crust and the bland filling, this pie was a dud.

-Price: $4.99 for a 34-ounce pie.
+Price: $4.99 for a 34-ounce pie

 Crust: Crumbly and salty.
 I didn't like it.

 Filling: Droplets of moisture pooled on top of the pie while it was cooking, which made it unappealing.
 Instead of a creamy custard filling, it tasted more like pumpkin-flavored gel.
 On the plus side, it looked exactly like the photo on the box, with dark spice specks throughout.

 Any weird ingredients: This is the only pie with whey listed as a prominent ingredient.
 Is that weird?
 I think so.